 Matthew Clifford Haislip (b.
 1985) is a hornist, teacher, and composer currently living in Starkville, Mississippi, where he serves as the full-time Instructor of Horn at Mississippi State University.
 In this role, he teaches applied horn lessons, music theory, ear training, and history and enjoyment of music, conducts the MSU Horn Choir, performs in the Faculty Brass Quintet and the Faculty Wind Quintet, and serves as Principal Horn of the Starkville-Mississippi State University Symphony.
+He regularly offers free clinics across the state, and he has visited dozens of schools to get to know the wonderful students in the region.
 He is a Yamaha Performing Artist, and he plays the Yamaha 668VNS model horn exclusively.
 He serves the International Horn Society as Mississippi Area Coordinator.
-He is additionally the hornist and a founding member of the newly formed Quintasonic Brass, a brass quintet comprised of current and former faculty members of universities in the Southeastern United States.
+He is additionally the hornist and a founding member of Quintasonic Brass, a brass quintet comprised of current and former faculty members of universities in the Southeastern United States.
 Prior to joining the faculty of Mississippi State University, he served as the horn instructor at Washburn University in Topeka, Kansas and at Calvary University in Kansas City, Missouri.
 During the summer months, he serves as Instructor of Horn and Co-Principal Horn at Blue Lake Fine Arts Camp in Twin Lake, Michigan, where he has enjoyed working with hundreds of junior high school and high school aged campers from across the United States and from as far away as Germany and France.
-The summer of 2017 will mark his ninth summer on faculty at Blue Lake Fine Arts Camp.
+The summer of 2018 will mark his tenth summer on faculty at Blue Lake Fine Arts Camp.
 His articles have been published online and in print by the International Horn Society.

 Haislip holds the Doctor of Musical Arts degree in Horn Performance from the University of Missouri-Kansas City, Conservatory of Music and Dance.
 He holds the Master of Music degree in Horn Performance from the University of Cincinnati, College-Conservatory of Music and the Bachelor of Science degree in Music Education from Texas A&M University-Commerce.
 His primary horn teachers include Martin Hackleman, Randy Gardner, Michael Morrow, Duane Dugger, Elizabeth Freimuth, and Thomas Sherwood.
 Dr. Haislip has performed in masterclasses for faculty members from The Juilliard School, Indiana University, and Boston University, as well as for members of such ensembles as the Berlin Philharmonic Wind Quintet, the Center City Brass Quintet, the San Francisco Symphony, and the Los Angeles Philharmonic.